Community College for Military Veterans

 MYCAA

 MYCAA is a fantastic program for military spouses.
 If you qualify, you can get up to $4,000 for school.
-Going to a community college is one of the best ways to use this benefit.
+Attending a community college is one of the best ways to utilize this benefit.
 You can use MYCAA for a two-year program or certificate or put it towards your first two years of school while you work on getting your associate’s degree.

 Going to an accredited community college would be a better choice over going to a for-profit college.
 You would be sure to get a good education doing so and know that you would be able to transfer to another school or earn a degree that could help you find a job.